 The Protective Qualities of Aluminum Composite Material and The Standardized Tests

 When we think of strong materials, the first thing that comes to mind is impact resistance.
-We will get to that soon, but first let us take a look at another common enemy of your building: elemental damage.
-Many of the tests are standardized by ASTM International, an organization devoted to ensuring performance of a wide range of products.
+We will get to that soon, but first, let us take a look at another common enemy of your building, which is elemental damage.
+Many of the tests are standardized by ASTM International, an organization devoted to ensuring the performance of a wide range of products.

 Heat and Sunlight